Home/Publications/Oracle Java Licensing 2026: Assess Your Exposure, Negotiate Your Position, Know Your Alternatives

-Free Research · 48 Pages
+Free Research · Read Online

-Assess Your Exposure, Negotiate Your Position, Know Your Alternatives
+Oracle Java Licensing 2026: Assess Your Exposure, Negotiate Your Position, Know Your Alternatives

 Oracle's 2023 switch to per-employee Java SE pricing has created the largest hidden cost exposure in enterprise IT.
 Thousands of organisations are either overpaying, non-compliant, or both.
-This guide tells you exactly where you stand and what to do about it.

 The Oracle Java Problem Most Enterprises Haven't Solved

 In January 2023, Oracle replaced its processor-based and named-user Java SE licensing model with a single per-employee subscription.
-Every employee in your organisation — regardless of whether they use Java — now counts for licensing purposes.
+Every employee in your organisation, regardless of whether they use Java, now counts for licensing purposes.
 For a 5,000-person enterprise, this change alone can represent a $1.5M to $4M annual cost increase.

 The impact extends beyond subscription cost.
-Oracle is now conducting Java-specific compliance reviews with greater frequency, leveraging the new pricing model to maximise revenue extraction from organisations that didn't update their usage tracking after the model change.
+Oracle is now conducting Java-specific compliance reviews with greater frequency, using the new pricing model to maximise revenue extraction from organisations that didn't update their usage tracking after the model change.
 Our advisors have seen Java audit claims of $3M to $12M against enterprises that genuinely believed they were compliant under legacy metrics.

-This guide — developed by advisors who spent years inside Oracle's licensing and compliance teams — gives you the complete picture: how to assess your real exposure, how the negotiations work, what Oracle will and won't concede, and how to evaluate alternative JDK distributions if the commercial calculus no longer makes sense.
+This guide, developed by advisors who spent years inside Oracle's licensing and compliance teams, gives you the complete picture: how to assess your real exposure, how the negotiations work, what Oracle will and won't concede, and how to evaluate alternative JDK distributions if the commercial calculus no longer makes sense.

 IT procurement and vendor management teams managing Oracle licensing